jellyfin-archive/jellyfin-docs/general/administration/connectivity.md

 Setting `Alive message interval (seconds)` to 30 seconds also appears to help discovery for some clients.

-If a Base URL is set, try removing the base URL.
+If a base URL is set, try removing the base URL.

 ## Static Ports